aronweiler/assistant/README.md

 After you've done that, just navigate to [http://localhost:8500](http://localhost:8500) and you're off!

+### ⚠️WARNING⚠️
+The docker container is currently used primarily by me for development, so it does **not** mount a volume for the database.
+When you delete the DB docker container, **ALL OF YOUR DATA WILL BE ERASED**.

+Feel free to alter this behavior on your instance, if you like.

 ---
 Here's a lot of info on running this in Python!